Russia accuses Norway of restricting its activities on Arctic islands

 The territory is regulated by a 1920 treaty, which grants Norway sovereignty but allows other signatories, including Russia, residence and commercial rights.

-Foreign Minister Sergei Lavrov has formally asked Oslo for talks to address what Moscow believes are restrictions that go against the treaty’s guarantees of “equal liberty of access and entry”, the foreign ministry said.
+Foreign Minister Sergei Lavrov has formally asked Oslo for talks to address what Moscow says are restrictions that go against the treaty’s guarantees of “equal liberty of access and entry”, the foreign ministry said.

 “We expect a positive reply from the Norwegian side,” it said.